Infineon/training-modustoolbox-level1-getting-started/README.md

 - Chapter 2: Tools - Detailed description on how to use each tool and software asset
 - Chapter 3: RTOS - Introduction to RTOS in general and FreeRTOS specifically

+## Hardware

+The following hardware is used for the exercises in this class:

+- CY8CKIT-062S2-43012 (PSoC™ 62S2 Wi-Fi BT Pioneer Kit)

 ## References

 Additional information can be found at: